June Birthstones | Pearl, Alexandrite & Moonstone Gems

 Pearls are very soft, ranging between 2.5 and 4.5 on the Mohs scale.
 They are sensitive to extreme heat and acidity; in fact, calcium carbonate is so susceptible to acid that pearls will dissolve in vinegar.

 The finest pearls have a reflective luster, making them appear creamy white with an iridescent sheen that casts many colorful hues.

-Cultured freshwater pearls can also be dyed yellow, green, blue, brown, pink, purple or black.
+Cultured freshwater pearls can also be dyed yellow, green, blue, brown, pink, purple, or black.

-Black pearls—which are mostly cultured because they are so rare in nature—aren’t actually black but rather green, purple, blue or silver.
+Black pearls—which are mostly cultured because they are so rare in nature—aren’t actually black but rather green, purple, blue, or silver.

 Pearls used to be found in many parts of the world, but natural pearling is now confined to the Persian Gulf waters near Bahrain.
 Australia owns one of the world’s last remaining pearl diving fleets, and still harvests natural pearls from the Indian Ocean.

 Today, most freshwater cultured pearls come from China.
-South Sea pearls are cultured along the northwestern coastline of Australia, the Philippines and Indonesia.
+South Sea pearls are cultured along the northwestern coastline of Australia, the Philippines, and Indonesia.

-In many cultures, pearls symbolize purity and innocence, which is why it’s tradition for a bride to wear pearls on her wedding day.
 Besides being one of three birthstones for June, the pearl is also the birthstone for babies born under the signs of Gemini and Cancer, and frequently gifted on 1st, 3rd, 12th and 30th wedding anniversaries.

 Ancient Japanese folktales told that pearls were created from the tears of mythical creatures like mermaids and nymphs.
 Early Chinese civilizations believed that dragons carried pearls between their teeth, and the dragon must be slain to claim the pearls—which symbolized wisdom.